 Moving to Live

-Free weekly art, music, exercise sessions and peer support groups for people in Northwest Kansas living with Parkinson's Disease, your family, and your caregivers.
+Free weekly art, music, exercise sessions and peer support groups for people in Northwest Kansas living with Parkinson's Disease, their families, and caregivers.

 Parkinson's Families of Northwest Kansas